its-me-abhishek/gsoc-report/README.md

 I learnt alot during this process about Golang, React, Docker, Taskwarrior, Flutter, etc.

+The following is a demo of working of
+- CCSync website:
+// TO DO

+- CCSync with Taskwarrior Flutter App:
+// TO DO

 ## Work Track

 1. Logic / Backend Development